 - Anyone Can Die: She's got the front place on the show's poster and is introduced as a main character... only to be gruesomely stabbed the next minute.
 Subverted : she's taken to the hospital and back for the finale.

-- Ambiguously Evil: She's the revenant's leader.
+- Ambiguously Evil: She's leader of the Returned, or at least their spokesperson.
 But for all we know, she could be either the Big Good or the Big Bad.

-- Ambiguously Human: She apparently survived the Cannibal's attack thanks to regenerative powers, but it's unclear if she's just a special living, if she ways killed and came back as a returned, or if she was already a returned before being stabbed.
+- Ambiguously Human: She apparently survived the Cannibal's attack thanks to regenerative powers, but it's unclear if she's just a special living person, if she was killed and came back as a returned, or if she was already a returned before being stabbed.